Sythong Run

 3. "The magic of Khmer classical dance" Ted Talk by Prumsodun Ok.This talk discusses Cambodian culture and how the genocide almost swept it all away.

-The book brings me back to my roots, helping me connect with my elders by showing me what it was like to be in their shoes.
-My family doesn't speak much about the Khmer Rogue.
-The only person who talks about it is my grandma.
-And when she does, she usually talks about stealing food, painting it as an act of mischief.
-Or she would tell me about the songs she learned as a propaganda singer.
 My grandparents and parents have lived through the Khmer Rogue.
 I could only imagine how scared, angry, hungry, exhausted, hurt, and hopeless they must have felt.
-And the bittersweetness of stealing and sharing food because the ration wasn't enough to stop their stomach from rumbling at night.
+And the bitter-sweetness of stealing and sharing food because the ration wasn't enough to stop their stomach from rumbling at night.
 It's easy to see why my grandpa would yell at me if I didn't finish all the food on my plate as a kid.
-And even though my family isn't the most affectionate, they are showing love in the best way they know how.
-At times their idea of love is frustrating but I understand, to some extent, where it is coming from.
+And even though my family isn't the most affectionate, they are showing love in the best way they know how to.
+At times their idea of love frustrates me but I understand, to some extent, where it is coming from.